boltops-tools/kubes/README.md

 Kubes will:

 1. Build the docker image and push it to repo
-2. Compile Kubernetes YAML files from DSL, injecting the build image
+2. Compile Kubernetes YAML files from YAML/ERB or a DSL and adjusts the Docker build image
 3. Deploy via kubectl apply on the compiled Kubernetes YAML files

 Features: